Scandal in the swing state of North Carolina The "black Nazi" is becoming a problem for Donald Trump

 While CNN can conclusively prove that "minisoldr" and Mark Robinson are one and the same person, Robinson's team denies the report - two days after the US broadcaster asked for comment.
 The revelations come at an inopportune time for the Republicans 42 days before the election.

 The reactions in his party are mixed: Donald Trump is said to have canceled a joint appearance in Wilmington, North Carolina, but according to "NBC News" , the New Yorker does not want to withdraw his support for Robinson.
-His designated running mate James David Vance is also keeping a low profile on the issue.
+His designated deputy James David Vance is also keeping a low profile on the issue.

 Other party greats are cautiously distancing themselves.
 Lindsey Graham, Senator from South Carolina, says that Robinson cannot take office if the allegations turn out to be true.
 Tom Cotton, senator from Arkansas, says Robinson "owes the people of North Carolina more answers" on the matter.